Kardinia Park (stadium): Recent history

 Floodlights were installed prior to the 2013 AFL season, and the venue staged its first night match during the season.

 On 7 September 2013, Kardinia Park hosted its first ever AFL Final, a qualifying final against Fremantle Dockers, with Geelong losing the game 87–72.

-In its current layout Kardinia Park consists of the following seating areas: the Reg Hickey Stand, Players Stand, Premiership Stand, Brownlow Stand, Ford Stand/Fred Flanagan Room and the Gary Ablett Terrace, with the latter containing the main standing room section.
+In its current layout Kardinia Park consists of the following seating areas: the Reg Hickey Stand, Players Stand, Premiership Stand, Brownlow Stand and the new Joel Selwood Stand, with the Gary Ablett Terrace standing room section located within the Selwood stand.

 On 4 July 2021, the venue hosted its 689th V/AFL match, but its first ever AFL home and away fixture not involving Geelong, as Sydney Swans hosted West Coast Eagles due to the COVID-19 pandemic in New South Wales causing a lockdown in the Greater Sydney area.
 Sydney won 118–26 with the attendance posted of 9,520.

 Cricket

 In 2016, it was announced that international cricket would be played at the ground for the first time.
 The ground hosted second T20 International between Australia and Sri Lanka on 19 February.
 The ground witnessed memorable match between two nations, where Sri Lanka won the match by 2 wickets at the end.
 Sri Lanka chased 173 runs at the last ball of the match.

 On 3 January 2018 the ground hosted a Women's Big Bash League and Big Bash League double header with the Melbourne Renegades taking on the Sydney Sixers with the Renegades winning in both matches.

-The ground was confirmed to be one of the venues used in the 2020 ICC T20 World Cup.
+The ground was to be used in the 2020 ICC T20 World Cup.
 However, due to the impact of the COVID-19 pandemic, the tournament was postponed to October 2021 with United Arab Emirates and Oman hosting instead of Australia who hosted the 2022 ICC T20 World Cup instead.